 About us

-Ark will deliver the purpose-built UK National Flood Resilience Centre.
-The first of its kind anywhere in the world, Ark will combine simulated full-scale urban and rural environments that can be inundated to provide flood emergency responders with realistic swift and still water training and the research community with large-scale research and innovation infrastructure.
-Using the National Flood Resilience Centre as a vehicle, the Ark Project partners will make the UK a world-leader in the management of, and resilience against, catastrophic flooding.
+The University of Hull and Humberside Fire and Rescue Service are working in partnership to deliver the purpose-built UK National Flood Resilience Centre.
+The first of its kind anywhere in the world, it will combine simulated full-scale urban and rural environments that can be inundated to provide flood emergency responders with realistic swift and still water training and the research community with large-scale research and innovation infrastructure.
+Using the National Flood Resilience Centre as a vehicle, we will make the UK a world-leader in the management of, and resilience against, catastrophic flooding.

 Rationale